jmedia65/italianchat-kb/manage-account.md

 Don't worry, we've got you covered!
 Here's how to reset your password:

-1. Click the 'Password Dimenticata?'
-(Forgot Password?) link on the login page
+1. Click the 'Forgot your password? link on the login page
 2. Enter your registered email address
 3. Check your inbox for a password reset link (don't forget to check your spam folder)
 4. Follow the instructions to create a new, secure password